LINDA WERTHEIMER, Host:

 NPR's Tom Gjelten and Peter Overby have been covering this story.
 And this morning Peter explains why the natural gas lobby lost out.

-Mr. CHRISTOPHER FLAVIN (President, Worldwatch Institute): Natural gas is the cleanest of the fossil fuels - I think nobody's ever argued that.
+CHRISTOPHER FLAVIN: Natural gas is the cleanest of the fossil fuels - I think nobody's ever argued that.
 The big thing, of course, that's changed is that shale gas has now opened up as this enormous resource.
 And I'm actually hopeful that we will see a change in the whole landscape of the politics around natural gas as a result.

-Mr. STEVE MALCOLM (CEO, Williams Companies): I know I had many conversations with representatives, trying to tell the natural gas story.
+STEVE MALCOLM: I know I had many conversations with representatives, trying to tell the natural gas story.

 OVERBY: Steve Malcolm is CEO of the Williams Companies, a big independent producer of natural gas.